kvas-it/pmtk/doc/ppl.rst

 always a canonical way to do things which is used by the toolchain when writing PPL.

 Indentation is used for denoting blocks.
-Block starts from increased indentation and goes until the indentation goes back to one of higher levels.
+A block starts from increased indentation and goes until the indentation goes back to one of higher levels.
 Decreasing indentation in such a way that it doesn't correspond to any of the higher levels is a syntax error.
 Both spaces and tabs can be used for